Policy: Political elections

 Staff member to advise delegate if intending to nominate for parliamentary positions

-- If a staff member is intending to nominate for a parliamentary position he/she must advise his/her Delegate at the earliest opportunity.
+- If a staff member is intending to nominate for a parliamentary position they must advise their Delegate at the earliest opportunity.

 If staff member is not required to resign - Arrangements during the election period

-- If a staff member has received independent legal advice to the effect that he/she would not be disqualified from nomination because of his/her employment relationship with the University, the staff member must provide the Delegate with a reasonable estimate of the duration of any absence that will be required in order to campaign for the election.
+- If a staff member has received independent legal advice to the effect that they would not be disqualified from nomination because of their employment relationship with the University, the staff member must provide the Delegate with a reasonable estimate of the duration of any absence that will be required in order to campaign for the election.

 - It will generally be necessary for staff members who are candidates to be absent from the University during the campaign period (usually from the date nominations close until the date of the election).
 This protects the candidate, the University and colleagues from potential conflicts of interest, and/or impairment of operations that may otherwise arise.

 - The staff member must apply for leave for any campaign related absences.

 - They may apply for paid leave (up to the extent of any available accrued leave entitlement) or leave without pay.
 However, if there is a shortfall in the amount of available accrued leave entitlement, the staff member must apply for leave without pay.

 - The Delegate has the discretion to approve, or not to approve leave without pay.
 However, the Delegate should not unreasonably refuse to grant the leave.
 When making a decision the Delegate is to consider the operational requirements of the area as well as the individual staff member’s needs.